Bonjour-ITWS/TableTime-Final_Build/README.md

-         -Login page for both Main Reservation Page and Sub-Site, properly authenticates user against database entries -Sign Up page that allows any user to join -Checks to ensure duplicate users cannot be added into the database -Working reservation system/page
+         -Login page for both Main Reservation Page and Sub-Site, properly authenticates user against database entries -Sign Up page that allows any user to join -Sign Up Page Also -> Checks to ensure duplicate users cannot be added into the database -Working reservation system/page
          -Working Sub-Site that allows a user to Check-In to their table, Extend their reservation, and Check-Out